 Home equity loans

 If your credit is in bad shape but you have equity in your home, you may be tempted to access that money to finance your RV via a home equity loan or line of credit (HELOC).
 Doing so means you’ll secure your RV loan with your home as collateral.
-If you default on your payments, you could lose your home.
-For this reason, we don’t recommend using funds secured with your home to finance an RV.
+However, if you default on your payments, you could lose your home.
+For this reason, we usually don’t recommend using funds secured with your home to finance an RV.

 The bottom line

 While RVing is a great way to see the country, with bad credit, it could be a challenge to get financing with terms that are affordable.
 But after a bit of research and shopping around, you should be able to hit the road for the best views America has to offer.
-One of the best ways to prepare is to use a loan calculator to help you understand the total cost and make sure the monthly payments fit easily into your budget.
+One of the best ways to prepare is to use the RV loan calculator to help you understand the total cost and make sure the monthly payments fit easily into your budget.
 Your bad credit means your RV loan may cost you more, but it doesn’t have to be a barrier to owning and enjoying an RV.